peter.bike

 Mountain View station has two side platforms at ground level.

-The northbound platform can be accessed via a pedestrian grade crossing at each end of the platform, which connects to the southbound platform.
+The northbound platform can be accessed via a grade crossing for people at each end of the platform, which connects to the southbound platform.
 It can also be accessed at the north end from the VTA platform by crossing one VTA track.

 The southbound platform can be accessed from several points along the west side.

-To get between the platforms, a pedestrian grade crossing is at both the north and south ends of the platforms.
+To get between the platforms, a grade crossing for people is at both the north and south ends of the platforms.

 Sunnyvale